saadbinabid1/EARS-CTRLReqAnalysis/README.md

 5. Copy and put the extracted version matlab.zip folder (available in this repo) containing the Simulink S-Function files and place them on the disk that are to be utilzed for the Simulation and test case generation

-6. Add the matlab folder path to MATLABPATH variable or use export command to add to path variable (in linux)
+6. Add the matlab folder path to MATLABPATH variable or use export command to add to path variable (in linux) (Reminder: Add <matlabroot>/bin to PATH variable of the system

 7. Follow the instruction set to set up the matlab environment variable: https://www.mathworks.com/help/matlab/matlab_external/setup-environment.html